 Junior Cooks Club is a campaign to promote healthy eating habits among the nation’s children.
 Through fun, hands-on cooking lessons we want to increase children’s confidence and knowledge, equipping them with life skills for a healthier, happier future.

-Junior Cooks Club is a collaboration between Cook School and World Cancer Research Fund (WCRF).
+Junior Cooks Club is a collaboration between Cook School and World Cancer Research Fund.
 We came together through our shared belief that it’s never too early to develop healthy habits, and that good food and nutrition play a vital role in enhancing the life chances of the nation’s children.

-We're poised to deliver our first pilot programme but we need your help to make it happen.
+To deliver our pilot programme in more areas, we need your help to make it happen.

-Are you a business, trust or foundation interested in funding our pilot programme?
-If so please contact either:
+Are you a business, trust or foundation interested in funding our Junior Cooks Club?
+If so please contact us: